kanthaus/kanthaus.online/user/pages/20.events/2018-02-10_fsde-hackweek/event.en.md

 ![foodsharing-Logo](/pics/foodsharinglogo_positiv.png)

-The very first hackathon Kanthaus will host will benefit [foodsharing.de](https://foodsharing.de) of course!
+The very first hackathon Kanthaus we'll host will benefit [foodsharing.de](https://foodsharing.de) of course!

 Matthias is happy to invite developers, who want to work on the legacy PHP code with him.
 There will be focused work, saved food and a special atmosphere of community and everything is free of charge!